How To Actually Choose Learning Toys For Toddlers

-Teachers and professional educators know a little more than regular folk when it comes to choosing learning toys for toddlers.
+Teachers and professional educators know a little more than regular folks when it comes to choosing learning toys for toddlers.
 Which is why – when they choose toddler toys, they go about it in a different way.
-Here is a quick summary of what they do, and you can do too to ensure that you’re picking smart toys for your kid:
+Here is a quick summary of how they choose toys for toddlers.

 Choose Toys That Can Be Used In More Ways Than One